Campus Housing FAQs

 Are there substance free halls that prohibit alcohol, tobacco, etc.?All first year residence halls are substance free.
 In accordance with state and federal law, you are not permitted to drink alcohol until you reach the age of 21.
 Smoking is not permitted in any residence halls.

-Whom do I call if I have a question after the Dean of Students Office is closed for the day?You can contact the Resident Director on Duty at 740-236-0233.
+Whom do I call if I have a question after the Office of Community Living is closed for the day?You can contact the Community Coordinator on Duty at 740-236-0233.

 Miscellaneous Residence Questions

 Where will I do laundry?Several washers and dryers are located on one floor of each residence hall.
 The facility is open 24 hours a day and there is no charge to residents.

 Should I bring all of my belongings at once?The Office of Community Living staff encourages you to contact your roommate and discuss who is bringing the stereo, carpet, etc. so you do not have two of everything.
 Making contact with your roommate before arriving helps make for a smooth transition to college life.
 After your arrival, small packages may be sent to you through the College mailroom if you have seasonal items you do not wish to bring in August.

 How can I get involved on campus and meet people?New student orientation, which is held the first week of your arrival, is packed full of things to do and people to meet.
 Shortly thereafter, the student organization fair, called Campus Involvement Fair is held, where students from most campus organizations offer information about their groups to new students.